getalp/Flaubert/README.md

 The Cross-lingual Natural Language Inference Corpus (XNLI) corpus is publicly available and can be downloaded at [this](https://www.nyu.edu/projects/bowman/xnli/) adress.

-To fine-tune FauBERT on the XNLI corpus:
+To fine-tune FlauBERT on the XNLI corpus:
 ```bash
 TBD
 ```

-To evaluate FauBERT on the XNLI corpus:
+To evaluate FlauBERT on the XNLI corpus:
 ```bash
 TBD
 ```